How Can Family Members Get Mexican Residency (Residencia Por Vinculo Familiar)

 Temporary vs. Permanent Residency

-Once your application for Mexican residency is approved, you will initially be granted temporary residency, which is valid for two years.
-After two years of both marriage/partnership with a Mexican citizen or resident and maintaining temporary residency, you will be eligible to apply for permanent residency.
+Once your application for Mexican residency is approved, you will initially be granted temporary residence, typically through a temporary resident visa.
+This status is valid for two years.
+After two years of both marriage/partnership with a Mexican citizen or resident and maintaining temporary residence, you may apply for permanent residence, known as residente permanente.
+The National Institute of Migration (INM) oversees these applications and processes.
+Note that individuals with Mexican nationality may have different eligibility criteria for residency and visa processes.

 Summary of the Residency Path:

-- Permanent Residency: Available after 2 years of marriage/partnership and temporary residency.
-You will not be required to prove economic solvency after fulfilling the temporary residency timeline.
+• Permanent Residence (Residente Permanente): Available after 2 years of marriage/partnership and temporary residence.
+You will not be required to prove economic solvency after fulfilling the temporary residence timeline.

-Temporary residency allows you to live and work in Mexico, allowing you to integrate into Mexican society and adjust to your new environment.
-Once you meet the requirements for permanent residency, you will have the same benefits as a temporary residency but with the added bonus of not having to renew again.
+Temporary residence allows you to live and work in Mexico, helping you integrate into Mexican society and adjust to your new environment.
+Once you meet the requirements for permanent residence (residente permanente), you will have the same benefits as temporary residence but with the added bonus of not having to renew again.

 Benefits of Mexican Residency for Spouses and Partners